-UL and Unum UK SII Group continue to monitor the potential impact to its risk profile from external factors, including Economic, Geopolitical, Covid-19 and Climate change, as detailed in Section C.6.2.
+UL and Unum UK SII Group continue to monitor the potential impact to its risk profile from external factors (including economic, geopolitical, Covid-19, and climate change), and the impact this has on our customers, our employees and our business plans.
+See Section C.6.2 for further details.
+This additional monitoring has evidenced that our risks are being effectively managed.